launchdarkly/api-client-go/docs/FeatureFlagsApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

-# **DeleteFeatureFlagApprovalRequest**
+# **DeleteFlagConfigScheduledChanges**
-> DeleteFeatureFlagApprovalRequest(ctx, projectKey, environmentKey, featureFlagKey, featureFlagApprovalRequestId, optional) Delete an approval request for a feature flag
+> DeleteFlagConfigScheduledChanges(ctx, projectKey, featureFlagKey, environmentKey, scheduledChangeId)
+Delete a scheduled change on a feature flag in an environment.

 ### Required Parameters